marcopaglio/BookingApp/README.md

 - `-Pdocker` add the application's dockerization.

    This Maven profile opens the BookingApp application inside a Docker container, therefore it needs the access to the X display server in order to work propertly.
-Please, make sure you have [Setup X server environment for Docker](#setup-x-server-environment-for-docker) before using the `docker` profile.
+Please, make sure you have [Setup X server environment for Docker](#setup-x-server-environment-for-docker) before using the `-Pdocker` profile.

 ### Run tests from Eclipse